 Our research is used by government agencies, foundations, and others to advance better health policies and programs.

-National health spending in February 2016 was 4.8% higher than health spending in February 2015.
+At a $3.40 trillion annual rate, national health spending in August 2016 was 5.5% higher than health spending in August 2015.

 This research brief examines the development and implementation of WIN Network as an initiative designed to support individuals and create both neighborhood and systems change.

 Health care added 14,000 jobs in August, the lowest level of growth since April 2014 when the acceleration in hiring, fueled by expanded coverage, began.

 Under a contract with the Bureau of Economic Analysis (BEA), Altarum has updated estimates of spending by medical condition that were first published in 2009 and that covered the years 1996 through 2005.

 National health spending in June 2016 was 5.2% higher than in June 2015, totaling $3.36 trillion (seasonally adjusted annual rate).

 Video recording of Altarum's 6th annual sustainable health spending symposium, which took place on July 12, 2016 in Washington DC.

 National health spending in May 2016 was 5.0% higher than in May 2015.
 Spending on prescription drugs dropped to 5.2% growth, continuing its decline from the 12.2% spike in 2014.

 This study uses financial simulation to determine whether communities could implement the model within current Medicare and Medicaid spending levels, an important consideration to enable development and broad implementation.